Kingdom Hearts Dark Road: Story

-After they return, Scala ad Caelum comes under attack by Baldr, revealed to have been possessed by an incarnation of Darkness, which killed Hoder to make Baldr vulnerable.
-Baldr reveals he killed the other upperclassmen to trick the survivors into summoning Kingdom Hearts, with which he intends to consume the worlds in darkness; when the upperclassmen abandoned the plan, Baldr killed Urd, Bragi, and Hermod, planning to use all their deaths to summon Kingdom Hearts.
+After they return, Scala ad Caelum comes under attack by Baldr, revealed to have been possessed by an incarnation of lesser Darkness, which killed Hoder to make Baldr vulnerable to its possession.
+Baldr reveals he killed the other upperclassmen to trick the survivors into summoning Kingdom Hearts, with which he intends to consume the worlds with darkness, having also killed Urd, Bragi, and Hermod when the upperclassmen abandoned the plan.
 Baldr kills Vidar, Vala, Vali and Vor before facing Xehanort and Eraqus in a final battle.
 With help from Odin and Hoder's spirit, Xehanort kills Baldr, destroying his Darkness in the process.
 As they mourn their friends, Odin decides to retire, planning to make Xehanort and Eraqus his successors.
 Unbeknownst to them, Bragi is alive, having secretly been possessed by Luxu, and decides to keep watch over Xehanort.

-A year later, while preparing for his Mark of Mastery exam, Xehanort meets the Master of Masters.
+One year later, Xehanort meets the Master of Masters while preparing for his Mark of Mastery exam.
 (Note: As depicted in Kingdom Hearts III Re Mind (2019).)
-Their conversation, combined with his own observations over the following years, leads Xehanort to believe that darkness lives in every heart, and that there must be balance between light and darkness to maintain the worlds' order.
+Their conversation, combined with his own observations over the following six years, leads Xehanort to believe that darkness lives in every heart, and that there must be balance between light and darkness to maintain the worlds' order.
 Eraqus rebukes him, believing only in the purity of light, and the two go their separate ways.
-Xehanort spends the next sixty years studying darkness, eventually reconnecting with Eraqus when he leaves his student Ventus in Eraqus's care after extracting the True Darkness from Ventus's heart, which becomes Vanitas.
+Xehanort spends the next six decades studying darkness, eventually reconnecting with Eraqus when he leaves his student Ventus in Eraqus's care after extracting the True Darkness from Ventus's heart, which becomes Vanitas.
 (Note: As depicted in Kingdom Hearts Birth by Sleep (2010).)

-A post-credits scene shows a flashback to Xehanort's childhood, in which he is watched over on Destiny Islands by his elderly mentor, a former Keyblade wielder who was reborn in a new vessel.
-(Note: As depicted in Kingdom Hearts Union χ (2015).)
-The mentor believes Xehanort to be the "child of destiny", a prophesied savior of the world, and has sequestered him there to hide him from the True Darknesses until he becomes strong enough to defeat them.
-Years later, the mentor dies, content in having protected his friend Ephemer's descendant.